philo-vanguard/PTopk-Miner/README.md

 For more details, see our paper:

-Wenfei Fan, Ziyan Han, Yaoshu Wang, and Min Xie. *Discovering Top-k Rules using Subjective and Objective Criteria*.
+Wenfei Fan, Ziyan Han, Yaoshu Wang, and Min Xie. [*Discovering Top-k Rules using Subjective and Objective Criteria*](https://philo-vanguard.github.io/files/papers/Rule-Discovery-Top-k-SIGMOD23.pdf).
 In SIGMOD (2023).
-ACM. [(Download)](https://philo-vanguard.github.io/files/papers/Rule-Discovery-Top-k-SIGMOD23.pdf)
+ACM.

 The source codes mainly include two parts: